COR Healthcare Medical Associates

 Chest pain can be a symptom of a heart attack but it could also be something else, perhaps less serious.
 But if you’ve been having chest pain, don’t take any chances.
-Visit the experienced team of board-certified cardiologists at COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California.
+Visit the experienced team of board-certified cardiologists at COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California.
 They have considerable expertise and experience in diagnosing chest pain and assessing your heart health.
 The team also has access to state-of-the-art diagnostic technology to aid diagnosis and treatment.
 Call either Los Angeles office today to schedule a consultation or book an appointment online.

 Chest pain isn’t a condition but a symptom that could point to something wrong with your heart.
 The pain comes on because the arteries in your heart are too narrow or getting blocked.
 As a result, your body isn’t getting the blood it needs to function correctly.

 Chest pain typically flares up because of a trigger.
 Your trigger could be playing sports or eating a large meal.
 Or an attack of chest pain might happen if you’re too hot or too cold or feeling particularly strong emotions.

 You’re more likely to develop chest pain if you have risk factors like:

 - High cholesterol